Cintas Co. (NASDAQ:CTAS) Announces Dividend Increase – $1.35 Per Share

 Cintas Co.
-(NASDAQ:CTAS – Get Free Report) announced a quarterly dividend on Tuesday, July 25th, RTT News reports.
-Stockholders of record on Tuesday, August 15th will be given a dividend of 1.35 per share by the business services provider on Friday, September 15th.
-This represents a $5.40 annualized dividend and a dividend yield of 1.05%.
-The ex-dividend date of this dividend is Monday, August 14th.
+(NASDAQ:CTAS – Get Free Report) declared a quarterly dividend on Tuesday, July 25th, RTT News reports.
+Investors of record on Tuesday, August 15th will be paid a dividend of 1.35 per share by the business services provider on Friday, September 15th.
+This represents a $5.40 annualized dividend and a yield of 1.05%.
+The ex-dividend date is Monday, August 14th.
 This is a positive change from Cintas’s previous quarterly dividend of $1.15.

-Cintas has raised its dividend payment by an average of 18.1% annually over the last three years and has raised its dividend annually for the last 39 consecutive years.
+Cintas has increased its dividend by an average of 18.1% per year over the last three years and has raised its dividend every year for the last 39 years.
 Cintas has a payout ratio of 29.0% meaning its dividend is sufficiently covered by earnings.
-Equities research analysts expect Cintas to earn $15.58 per share next year, which means the company should continue to be able to cover its $4.60 annual dividend with an expected future payout ratio of 29.5%.
+Equities analysts expect Cintas to earn $15.58 per share next year, which means the company should continue to be able to cover its $4.60 annual dividend with an expected future payout ratio of 29.5%.

 Cintas Price Performance

-In other news, Director Gerald S. Adolph sold 2,686 shares of Cintas stock in a transaction on Friday, July 14th.
-The stock was sold at an average price of $496.25, for a total value of $1,332,927.50.
-Following the completion of the sale, the director now owns 30,066 shares of the company’s stock, valued at $14,920,252.50.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-15.10% of the stock is currently owned by company insiders.
+In related news, Director Gerald S. Adolph sold 2,686 shares of the company’s stock in a transaction dated Friday, July 14th.
+The shares were sold at an average price of $496.25, for a total value of $1,332,927.50.
+Following the completion of the sale, the director now directly owns 30,066 shares of the company’s stock, valued at $14,920,252.50.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Company insiders own 15.10% of the company’s stock.

-Institutional investors have recently modified their holdings of the business.
-Raymond James Trust N.A. grew its holdings in shares of Cintas by 10.6% during the first quarter.
-Raymond James Trust N.A. now owns 740 shares of the business services provider’s stock valued at $314,000 after purchasing an additional 71 shares during the last quarter.
-Baird Financial Group Inc. boosted its position in shares of Cintas by 16.8% during the first quarter.
-Baird Financial Group Inc. now owns 17,643 shares of the business services provider’s stock worth $7,505,000 after buying an additional 2,541 shares during the period.
-Covestor Ltd boosted its position in shares of Cintas by 84.7% during the first quarter.
-Covestor Ltd now owns 327 shares of the business services provider’s stock worth $139,000 after buying an additional 150 shares during the period.
-Mackenzie Financial Corp boosted its position in shares of Cintas by 9.3% during the first quarter.
-Mackenzie Financial Corp now owns 7,073 shares of the business services provider’s stock worth $3,009,000 after buying an additional 604 shares during the period.
-Finally, Fuller & Thaler Asset Management Inc. boosted its position in shares of Cintas by 19.8% during the first quarter.
-Fuller & Thaler Asset Management Inc. now owns 24,472 shares of the business services provider’s stock worth $10,410,000 after buying an additional 4,037 shares during the period.
+Several hedge funds and other institutional investors have recently bought and sold shares of the business.
+Geode Capital Management LLC lifted its holdings in Cintas by 2.3% in the 1st quarter.
+Geode Capital Management LLC now owns 1,871,093 shares of the business services provider’s stock valued at $863,795,000 after purchasing an additional 41,237 shares in the last quarter.
+Price T Rowe Associates Inc. MD grew its position in Cintas by 8.9% in the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 1,419,068 shares of the business services provider’s stock valued at $656,575,000 after acquiring an additional 115,712 shares in the last quarter.
+Royal Bank of Canada grew its position in Cintas by 5.2% in the 1st quarter.
+Royal Bank of Canada now owns 1,163,413 shares of the business services provider’s stock valued at $494,904,000 after acquiring an additional 57,674 shares in the last quarter.
+Northern Trust Corp grew its position in Cintas by 0.4% in the 1st quarter.
+Northern Trust Corp now owns 943,641 shares of the business services provider’s stock valued at $401,416,000 after acquiring an additional 3,438 shares in the last quarter.
+Finally, Norges Bank acquired a new position in Cintas in the 4th quarter valued at about $379,291,000.
 Institutional investors and hedge funds own 62.04% of the company’s stock.

-A number of brokerages have commented on CTAS.
-Bank of America increased their price target on shares of Cintas from $513.00 to $523.00 and gave the company a “neutral” rating in a research report on Thursday, March 30th.
-JPMorgan Chase & Co. raised their target price on shares of Cintas from $510.00 to $540.00 in a report on Friday, July 14th.
-Stifel Nicolaus raised their target price on shares of Cintas from $512.00 to $521.00 in a report on Friday, July 14th.
-UBS Group lifted their price target on shares of Cintas from $550.00 to $575.00 in a report on Friday, July 14th.
-Finally, Argus lifted their price target on shares of Cintas from $510.00 to $540.00 in a report on Friday, July 14th.
-Five investment analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Cintas presently has a consensus rating of “Moderate Buy” and a consensus target price of $524.00.
+CTAS has been the subject of a number of research reports.
+Citigroup cut shares of Cintas from a “buy” rating to a “neutral” rating and raised their price target for the stock from $540.00 to $550.00 in a report on Monday.
+Wells Fargo & Company lifted their price objective on shares of Cintas from $470.00 to $500.00 and gave the stock an “equal weight” rating in a research report on Friday, July 14th.
+Deutsche Bank Aktiengesellschaft boosted their price target on shares of Cintas from $524.00 to $542.00 in a research report on Monday, July 10th.
+StockNews.com started coverage on shares of Cintas in a research note on Thursday, May 18th.
+They issued a “buy” rating for the company.
+Finally, Morgan Stanley boosted their price target on shares of Cintas from $419.00 to $441.00 and gave the stock an “equal weight” rating in a research note on Friday, July 14th.
+Five research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $524.00.

 About Cintas